Get started with traces and APM

 In the Applications section of the main menu, select Service Inventory.
 This will show a high-level overview of the health and general performance of all your services.

-Learn more about visualizing APM data in View and analyze traces.
+Learn more about visualizing APM data in View and analyze data.

 Not seeing any data?
 Find helpful tips in Troubleshooting.